 Despite A New Federal Ban, Many Renters Are Still Getting Evicted

 Before a new federal eviction ban went into effect recently, Alice and Jeremy Bumpus were on the verge of getting evicted.
-They live in a house outside Houston with their three kids.
-And they both lost their jobs after the pandemic hit.
-Alice worked at an airport fast food restaurant; Jeremy at a warehouse.
+They live in a house outside Houston with their three kids, and they both lost their jobs after the pandemic hit.
+Alice worked at an airport fast food restaurant; Jeremy worked at a warehouse.

 "We explained to the judge that due to everything that was going on, we just fell behind on just our one month's rent," Alice says.

 But in Texas, missing one month's rent gives the landlord the right to evict you.
-So the judge ruled against them.
-Evictions have been back underway in Houston, even though the state remains a hot spot for COVID-19 — with around 4,000 new cases every day.
+The judge ruled against them.
+Evictions have been back underway in Houston, even though the state remains a hot spot for COVID-19 — with about 4,000 new cases every day.

 It appears they should have qualified for unemployment, but the state office told them they didn't.